 The reality is that for the past 40 years, Wall Street and the billionaire class has rigged the rules to redistribute wealth and income to the wealthiest and most powerful people of this country.

-This campaign is sending a message to the billionaire class: “you can’t have it all.”
+We must send a message to the billionaire class: “you can’t have it all.”
 You can’t get huge tax breaks while children in this country go hungry.
 You can’t continue sending our jobs to China while millions are looking for work.
 You can’t hide your profits in the Cayman Islands and other tax havens, while there are massive unmet needs on every corner of this nation.
 Your greed has got to end.
 You cannot take advantage of all the benefits of America, if you refuse to accept your responsibilities as Americans.

-As president, Senator Bernie Sanders will reduce income and wealth inequality by:
+We must come together and reduce income and wealth inequality by: